-We are prioritising reading writing and maths and reducing the gaps caused by the closure of schools due to the pandemic in these areas.
+We are prioritising reading and writing and reducing the gaps caused by the closure of schools due to the pandemic in these areas.
 We will monitor over the year the impact on boys and girls and focus interventions as appropriate.